tea-lang-org/tea-lang/documentation.md

 # [WIP] Tea Documentation

 Tea is a domain specific programming language that automates statistical test selection and execution.
-Tea is currently written as an open-source Python library for integration into data analysis workflows using Python (3.6 or higher).
+It's currently written as an open-source Python library for integration into data analysis workflows using Python (3.6 or higher).

 Tea is designed for non-statistical experts who want to perform statistical analyses within their specific domain of expertise.
-If this is you, you're in the right place :) Let's get started!
+If this is you, you're in the right place :)

 <a href='https://pypi.org/project/tealang/'>Tea is available on pip!</a> You can
 install Tea by typing the following terminal command into your console: